Hornbill-Docs/esp-config/esp-config/getting-started/regional-settings.md

 layout: article-toc
 ---
 # Configuring Regional Settings
-Hornbill is a solution that can be used in multiple regions across the globe.
-Different regions operate in different time zones, use different languages, and have different date and time formats.
-This guide looks at some of regional settings that can be changed to reflect your location.
+With Hornbill, you can configure regional setting settings, such as time zone, language, and date and time formats.
+This guide describes some of the regional settings that can be changed to reflect your organization's location.

 ## Topics covered
 * Setting the default date and time formats